Moroccan protesters clash with police in poor mining town

 An activist in Jerada said residents had staged a sit-in against a statement by interior ministry on Tuesday that had warned it was ready to act decisively unless the protests stopped.

-Security forces fired teargas, according to a video posted on social media purportedly showing the clashes.
+Female residents said there had been teargas and smoke, according to a video posted on social media purportedly showing the clashes.
+No more details were immediately available.

 Some 500 security had surrounded the protest which had led to the violence, the activist said by phone, asking not to be named.